-Like many agencies, MSVA has a number of External and Internal challenges.
+Like many agencies, MSVAB has a number of External and Internal challenges.

-External challenges and issues:
+EXTERNAL challenges and issues:

-- A. COVID-19, influenza, RSV, and its impact on healthcare and healthcare costs as whole; - B. Fluctuation in funding and revenue streams, General Funds, Federal Funds and Special Funds; - C. Changing population and demographics of Mississippi's Veteran community; - D. MSVA has no/limited control over the operations of external entities - Veteran Service Organizations (American Legion, Veterans of Foreign Wars, Disabled American Veterans, etc.).
+- A. COVID-19 and its impact on healthcare as whole; - B. Fluctuation in funding and revenue streams, General Funds, Federal Funds and Special Funds; - C. Changing population and demographics of Mississippi's Veteran community; - D. MSVAB has no/limited control over the operations of external entities - Veteran Service Organizations (American Legion, Veterans of Foreign Wars, Disabled American Veterans, etc.). - County Veteran Service Officers. - Local Non-Profit Veteran support groups.

-- County Veteran Service Officers. - Local Non-Profit Veteran support groups. - Veteran workforce training (US Department of Labor grant is administered by Mississippi Employment Security). - University and Colleges servicing student Veterans. - E. Some state agencies, local governments, home health companies, and most private nursing homes offer higher salaries to various staff positions such as CNA's and Nurses.
+- Veteran workforce training (US Department of Labor grant is administered by Mississippi Employment Security). - University and Colleges servicing student Veterans.

+E. Some state agencies, local governments, home health companies, and most private nursing homes offer higher salaries to various staff positions such as CNA's and Nurses.
 Higher pay entices MSVA employees to leave for these higher salaries.
-Due to a reduction in the amount of available salary increase authorized by the current Variable Compensation Plan from 10% to 7% retaining staff has become a significant challenge, again.
+Thanks to SEC2 we have become more competitive and should see a decrease in departures.

-Internal challenges and issues:
+INTERNAL challenges and issues:

-- A. Continued staff losses due to retirement and turnover. - B. Salary cap that creates downward pressure on all employee salaries.
-SEC2 has had little impact on retaining nurses. - C. Statutory limitations that restricts the collection and expenditure of needed special funds. - D. Generational retirements and loss of historical and institutional knowledge. - E. Less experienced workforce and more turnover requires greater training demands. - F. Greater flexibility in other agencies due to having the ability to work remotely. - G. More employment opportunities with higher salaries in the civilian sector. - H. Aging infrastructure of homes consuming extremely high amounts of funding to repair/replace.
-DFA Buildings and Grounds is helping to overcome these problems, but due to a cumbersome procurement process improvements are very-very slow. - I. Due to low salaries the use of contract employees consumes a large portion of funding.
+- A. Continued staff losses due to retirement and turnover. - B. Salary cap that creates downward pressure on all employee salaries but is decreasing due to SEC2. - C. Statutory limitations that restricts the collection and expenditure of needed special funds. - D. Generational retirements and loss of historical and institutional knowledge. - E. Less experienced workforce and more turnover requires greater training demands. - F. Greater flexibility in other agencies due to having the ability to work remotely. - G. More employment opportunities with higher salaries in the civilian sector.